 Ambassadors serve at the pleasure of the NACA Board of Directors and may be removed from their positions at any time, by a majority Board vote.

 The number of Ambassadors that serve at any given time will be limited at the discretion of the NACA Board of Directors.

 - Ambassadors receive recognition for their time and achievements while representing NACA.
 Such as: Awards, certificates or acknowledgment in NACA media or at NACA events.

 - Ambassadors may receive discounted, or paid entry into NACA sponsored training or events.

 - You will receive a NACA shirt and Lapel Pin.

 - Personal and Professional growth within NACA and the animal care and control field.

 - Gratitude of the Board and the NACA Membership!

 Remember – NACA Membership is a requirement to serve as an Ambassador.
-Therefore, your membership must be current, and you must be signed in to the NACA website to access the application form.
+Therefore, your membership must be current.

 Call the Executive Office for additional information on the Ambassador Program.